How to be Saved

 Welcome to the Kingdom!

 If you prayed that prayer and meant it, then you have been saved regardless of whether or not you feel any different.
 If you have just become saved, then I personally warmly welcome you into the Kingdom of God as my new brother or sister in Christ!
 I pray that God will physically, emotional, and spiritually heal you in any areas needed and that God will do a deep sanctifying work to burn out anything which needs to go.
 I pray that God will make you more and more like Jesus every day, like Love, and bless you with patience, understanding, and hope as you may go through any of life's trials.
 I bless you to experience God's presence in life-changing ways.
-May the Lord guide you into your destiny, help you to step into your true calling, and equip you with a supernatural courage to share the Gospel with others.
+May the Lord guide you into your destiny, help you to step into your true calling, and equip you with a supernatural courage to share the Good News (or Gospel) with others.